osblinnikov/ultra-cloud/README.md

 The topology specification in Ultra-Cloud project is stored in `ucl.yml` file.
 The implementation source code can be automatically generated for any programming langugage using [generator](./generator).
 The use of code-generators  means that the resulting code becomes fully accessable, debuggable and suitable for quick bug-fixes.
 The framework library doesn't need to carry all the heavy algorithms resulting in smaller footprint and faster program execution.

-Ultra-Cloud project generator updates only the blocks of code which are enclosed within `/*[[[ cog ]]]*/` and `/*[[[end checksum=sfsfwert8werntv]]]*/` tags to allow changes in the actor's structure and messaging interface during the developmet.
+Ultra-Cloud project generator updates only the blocks of code which are enclosed within `/*[[[cog]]]*/` and `/*[[[end]]] (checksum: 28926fd84afa051f0bffc6691b831551) */` tags to allow changes in the actor's structure and messaging interface during the developmet.
 The checksum allows code-generator to detect the manual or incidental changes to the source-code and to notify developer about this.
 Your own changes to the source code will never be ovverriden without your participation!

 ucl.yml
 ---